Francis Herbert Wenham

-Francis Herbert Wenham (1824, Kensington – 1908) was a British marine engineer who studied the problem of human flight and wrote a perceptive and influential academic paper, which he presented to the first meeting of the Royal Aeronautical Society in London in 1866.
-He was the son of a British army surgeon.
+Francis Herbert Wenham (1824, Kensington – 1908) was a British marine engineer, inventor, and pioneering aeronautical scientist.
+Best known for his foundational work on the theory of flight and the invention of the wind tunnel, Wenham's research and inventions significantly influenced the development of modern aerodynamics and heavier-than-air flight.

+Early life and background

+Wenham was born in Kensington, London, the son of a British army surgeon.
+He developed an early interest in scientific and technical subjects, which would later shape his multifaceted career.

+Aeronautics

-Wenham's trailblazing report, "Aerial Locomotion," was published in the Society's journal and reprinted in widely distributed aeronautical publications in the 1890s, including Octave Chanute's "Progress In Flying Machines".
-The paper introduced the idea of superposed wings in a flying machine, a concept that Wenham had tested in 1858 with a multiwing glider, although it did not actually fly.
+In 1866, Wenham presented his landmark paper, "Aerial Locomotion," at the inaugural meeting of the Royal Aeronautical Society in London.
+The paper was later published in the Society's journal and reprinted in influential aeronautical publications in the 1890s, including Octave Chanute's "Progress In Flying Machines".
+It introduced the idea of superposed wings in a flying machine, a concept that Wenham had tested in 1858 with a five-wing glider, although it did not actually fly.
 In 1866 he patented the design, which became the basis for biplanes, triplanes and multiplanes that took to the air as gliders in the 1890s, and as airplanes in the early decades of the 20th century.
 Superposed wings increased the lifting area and avoided the structural problems of excessive wing length.
-According to some sources John Stringfellow was influenced by Wenham's works or possibly even by his personal communication when creating his steam engine triplane model aircraft, which was demonstrated publicly at the international exhibition in the Crystal Palace in 1868.

-Wenham first tested superposed wings in 1866 with a model that resembled a Venetian blind.
-He tried several variants with some success, then decided to build a machine which could support a man.
+Wenham first tested superposed wings in 1866 with a model that resembled a Venetian blind, with several bands of stiff paper arranged in parallel rows.
+This multiplane design aimed to increase the lifting area without excessively increasing wingspan, allowing for greater lift while maintaining manageable structural demands.
+Wenham tried several variants with some success, then decided to build a machine which could support a man.
 He tested it in the evening in a strong breeze.
 He was taken by surprise when, as he wrote, "A sudden gust caught up the experimenter, who was carried some distance from the ground".
 A monoplane attempt that same year was inconsequential (Flying Machines, 1911).

+According to some sources John Stringfellow was influenced by Wenham's works or possibly even by his personal communication when creating his steam engine triplane model aircraft, which was demonstrated publicly at the international exhibition in the Crystal Palace in 1868.